Ever felt stuck in a lucid nightmare?

 5 Tips for Managing Lucid Nightmares

 If you actually become aware of the fact that you’re dreaming during a nightmare, at first this may amplify the fear.
 But remember – this is YOUR dream, and you are creating everything in it.
-You can simply generate a weapon or possible escape route that you could use.
+You can simply generate a weapon or an escape route to get away from the perceived danger.
+You could even teleport to another scene immediately once you realize that is possible in your dream.

 Alternatively, try to have some fun with it.
-Completely ruin the plot of your nightmare by re-staging it in a room full of puppies or conjure up a luxurious buffet and invite your demons for a yummy feast.
+Completely ruin the plot of your nightmare by re-staging it in a room full of puppies or conjure up a luxurious buffet and invite your demons for a feast.
+Is there really a need for fear in a lucid nightmare?

-Really, dreams are mental simulations … similar to computer interfaces or video games.
-And no one else is creating the imagery you see in your simulation… it’s all you!
-So you already are the designer.
-Simply remember that, stay calm and be creative!
+Really, dreams are mental simulations, just as video games are computer simulations.
+They’re virtual worlds that you can navigate and solve problems creatively.
+In your lucid dreams, no one else is creating the imagery you see in your simulation… it’s all you!
+So you already are the designer AND the player.
+Simply remember that, have fun, and be creative — even in the face of danger!

 This process that I’ve just illustrated is called detachment.
-Using logical reasoning, focusing on specific details or using humor are great ways to make scary movies less scary.
-By doing this, you remind yourself – it’s just a movie, a simulation of reality, it’s not real.
+Using logical reasoning, focusing on specific details, or using humor are great ways to detach yourself from the experience and put some space between you and the movie itself.
+You remind yourself – it’s just a simulation of reality, it’s not real.

-This same strategy applies to lucid nightmares.
-Find the resemblance between dream demons and your annoying colleague at work, laugh at the cheesy plot of your nightmare or pretend it’s one of those low-budget horror movies.
+You can and should apply the same technique to lucid nightmares.
+Find the resemblance between dream demons and your annoying colleague at work, laugh at the cheesy plot of your nightmare or pretend it’s one of those low-budget horror movies – it’s not real, it can’t really hurt you, and actually it’s pretty cool that your mind can create such a complex production!

 Unhealthy sleeping patterns are a huge cause of nightmares.
 By getting 7-9 hours of consolidated sleep every night, your body (and mind) will be well-rested, and more balanced.

 Interrupting sleep throughout the night, whatever the cause can be agitating and can influence dream content.
 The more well-rested your body is, the more at-peace your mind will be, thus rendering nightmares less likely.
-Check out lesson 1 and 2 for more on healthy sleep tips.
+Check out this article for clinically recommended ways to get healthy sleep.

 Mindfulness refers to a state of calm whereby you observe and acknowledge your surroundings without reacting.
 One of the most common mindfulness exercises is mindful meditation.